jsonMartin/readwise-mirror/README.md

   - Protected frontmatter fields to maintain your custom note properties
   - URL-friendly filename conversion (slugification)

-## Usage

-After installing, visit the plugin configuration page to enter the Readwise Access Token, which can be found here: [https://readwise.io/access_token](https://readwise.io/access_token)

-Then run any of the below commands or click the Readwise toolbar to sync for the first time.

 ## Commands

 - `Sync new highlights`: Download all new highlights since previous update
 - `Test Readwise API key`: Ensure the Access Token works
 - `Delete Readwise library`: Remove the Readwise library file folder from vault
 - `Download entire Readwise library (force)`: Forces a full download of all content from Readwise
+- `Adjust Filenames to current settings`: CLean up filenames of existing files in your Readwise library folder based on current filename settings (whitespace removal and slugify only for the time being)

+## Settings

+### General

+#### Authentication

+The plugin provides OAuth-based authentication with Readwise.
+After installing, visit the plugin settings and use the "Authenticate with Readwise" button to set up the connection.

+#### Library Settings

+- **Library folder name**: Where to store the Readwise library (defaults to `Readwise`)
+- **Auto sync when starting**: Automatically sync new highlights when Obsidian opens

+#### Sync Logging

+- **Sync log**: Enable writing sync results to a file
+- **Log filename**: Name of the log file (defaults to `Sync.md`)

+### Organization

+#### Author Names

+These settings control how author names are processed.
+If enabled, titles (Dr., Prof., Mr., Mrs., Ms., Miss, Sir, Lady) will be stripped from author names.
+This is useful for cases where you don't want to change the author names in Readwise (e.g. to avoid duplicate highlights).

+For example, given the author string: "Dr. John Doe, and JANE SMITH, Prof. Bob Johnson"

+The different settings will produce:

+- **Default**: "Dr. John Doe, JANE SMITH, Prof. Bob Johnson"
+- **Normalize case**: "Dr. John Doe, Jane Smith, Prof. Bob Johnson"
+- **Strip titles**: "John Doe, JANE SMITH, Bob Johnson"
+- **Both enabled**: "John Doe, Jane Smith, Bob Johnson"

+The plugin will split the authors returned by Readwise into an array which can be used in Frontmatter and other templates.

+#### Highlights Organization

+- **Sort highlights from oldest to newest**: Control highlight ordering
+- **Sort highlights by location**: Use document location for ordering
+- **Filter discarded highlights**: Hide discarded highlights
+- **Sync highlights with notes only**: Only sync highlights that have notes

+#### Filenames

+- **Custom filename template**: Generate filenames using variables like `{{title}}`, `{{author}}`
+- **Colon replacement**: Character to replace colons in filenames
+- **Slugify filenames**: Create clean, URL-friendly filenames

+### Templates

+The plugin uses three template types to format content:

+- **Frontmatter Template**: Controls YAML metadata
+- **Header Template**: Controls document structure
+- **Highlight Template**: Controls individual highlight formatting

+## Usage

+After installing, visit the plugin configuration page to enter the Readwise Access Token, which can be found here: [https://readwise.io/access_token](https://readwise.io/access_token)

+Then run any of the commands or click the Readwise toolbar to sync for the first time.

 ## How does this work?